tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/09_Ins_Contextualizing_Solidity.md

 * Virtual Machine

-  * The EVM contains a virtual stack, memory, and program counter; the essential parts of a physical computer just virtual.
+  * The EVM contains a memory, storage, and all of the essential parts of a physical computer, just virtual, and sandboxed inside of your Ethereum node.

+  * Every Ethereum node runs the EVM, which is how all Ethereum nodes are able to process and validate transactions and smart contracts.

 * Process/Runtime